eaasi/user-handbook/source/overview/introduction.rst

 `EaaSI Software Preservation Analyst <https://web.library.yale.edu/sd/staff/45476>`_.

 .. warning::
-  EaaSI platform v2020.03 is still considered in "beta"!
+  The EaaSI platform is maintained by a small team and remains reliant on grant/seed funding for staffing and support.
 Users will experience bugs and inconsistencies not described in this documentation.
 Please see :ref:`bugs` and :ref:`community` for assistance.